Seahawks promote Shaquem Griffin from practice squad

 Being signed to the 53, of course, is no long-term guarantee of anything, as players can be waived at any time.

-But for Griffin it signifies a resurgence after he was waived at the cutdown to 53 on Sept.
+But for Griffin, it signifies a resurgence after he was waived at the cutdown to 53 on Sept.
 5.

 Griffin spoke to media this week via Zoom and said he was surprised to be waived.
-He had offers from three teams to join their practice squads before deciding to stay with Seattle, which allowed him to also keep playing with twin brother Shaquill, Seattle’s starter at left cornerback.
+He had offers from three teams to join their practice squads before deciding to stay in Seattle, which allowed him to also keep playing with twin brother Shaquill, the Seahawks’ starter at left cornerback.

 “We discussed it, but I turned all that down,” Griffin said this week.
 “I was like, ‘No way.’
 My best decision is to be with my brother, stay here and then fight to stay up.”